Trusted WordPress tutorials, when you need them most.

 Every WordPress site will have a different set of checklist items in their editor.
 But if you need some inspiration, here’s what you can add to your pre-publishing checklist:

 We hope this article helped you learn how to add a blog checklist to the WordPress editor.
-You may also want to check out our guide on how to create an email newsletter and our expert pick of the best WordPress SEO plugins and tools you should use to improve your rankings.
+You may also want to check out our expert picks of the best Gutenberg block plugins for WordPress and our guide on how to undo changes in WordPress with post revisions.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.